CrowdStrike/foundry-tutorial-threat-hunting/README.md

 # Threat Hunting tutorial Foundry app

+> [!IMPORTANT]
+> To use this tutorial and import the app, you need access to the Falcon console.

 This code is the result of doing the Falcon Foundry [Create a Threat Hunting Dashboard and Scheduled Report](https://falcon.crowdstrike.com/documentation/page/t2de2d0b/create-a-threat-hunting-dashboard-and-scheduled-report) tutorial.

 ## Prerequisites